 Officials of European institutions who are domiciled for tax purposes in Belgiummust complete the tax return but are required to tick special boxes (1062-05/ 1020-47) exempting them from taxes on their salary.

-For those who are not domiciled for tax purposes in Belgium, the tax return should be sent to the scanning centre with the relevant letter from the institution.
+For those who are not domiciled for tax purposes in Belgium, the tax return should be sent to the local tax office (not to the scanning centre) with the relevant letter from the institute.